NCPlyn/ProtogenHelmet-ESP32/troublefaq.md

    * Try to reupload the main program and filesystem in normal and viceversa order.
 6. Swap LED matrices or modules if problems persist:
    * Some **cheap MAX clones** are unreliable or faulty across batches.
+7. Check for errors on the **PlatformIO Monitor** or `192.168.4.1/log` to see if modules are failing to init.